Considering opening a pop-up salon in a town centre to boost Christmas sale?

 Here are 6 tips to consider when considering setting up a pop-up shop.

 1. Setting up and sourcing the premises

 Having plenty of empty spots also gives you, as a salon owner, an advantage in the negotiations.
-For most businesses it is a no brainer that it is much better to earn cash from empty units than leave them abandoned.
-That gives you advantage to negotiate not only your rental, length of contract, but also any maintenance that the building may require.
+For most businesses, it is a no-brainer that it is much better to earn cash from empty units than leave them abandoned.
+That gives you the advantage to negotiate not only your rental, length of the contract, but also any maintenance that the building may require.
 Remember empty properties may be in great shape, but they may also need a fresh paint and general maintenance checks.
 If you are the one giving such facelift make sure you use it to your advantage when negotiating.